 We are not our experiences, we are the experiencers and experiences.
-We are not the thoughts, we are the thinkers and the thoughts, for what we think affects who we are and what we are affects what we think.
+We are not the thoughts, we are the thinkers and the thoughts, for what we think affects who we are, and who we are affects what we think.

 When old beliefs (thoughts we’ve practiced) no longer serve us, we might want to retire them.
 They may have served us well.
 But they are done.
 It’s time for them to go.
 Spend some time with them, thank them, and let them down easy.
 Be firm.
 When they decide to rear their heads, or when they jump up and try to help, simply remind them that they are retired and to go back to what they were doing and thank them.